 Port Phillip is home to several flathead species, most commonly sand, southern blue spot (yank) and rock flathead.
 Often referred to as ‘flatties’, frogs or lizards, they live on the bottom of the bay, camouflaging themselves in sand while waiting for food to come into range.
 Flathead can be caught throughout Port Phillip from the shallows in just a few feet to deeper waters of 10 metres or more.
 They are quite easy to catch on bait, lures and even fly, and are ideal for children and beginners.
 Best of all, flathead are delicious to eat and highly regarded as a table fish.

 A gummy shark is a prize catch in Port Phillip and for good reason!
 They’re strong and tough fighters that can test gear and technique with powerful runs.
-Fondly known as just ‘gummies’, they are named because they have no teeth.
-Instead, their mouths feature top and bottom plates that crush food rather than bite it, making them a bit safer to handle.
+Fondly known as just ‘gummies’ for their lack of teeth, gummy shark feature top and bottom plates that crush food rather than bite it, making them a bit safer to handle.
 Gummies can be caught anywhere in the bay, but most are encountered in the southern half where stronger tides suit their feeding patterns.
 They are often targeted from an anchored boat along the edge of a channel, where they hunt for prey like crabs.
 One gummy shark can provide plenty of flake to prepare a memorable meal of delicious fish and chips.
 Beer batter is a favourite, as it is with flathead fillets.